Renuka-76/CodeClauseIntership_Product-Landing-page/README.md

 # CodeClauseIntership_Product-Landing-page
-This is my first project at codeclause  an intern.
+This is my first project learning HTML and CSS applying it .